 1988: San Francisco voters approve a bond issue to construct a new library on block 0354, which was the site of Marshall Square.
-The building's design will integrate Beaux Arts detailing on two sides to complement other Civic Center Buildings and a contemporary façade on Market and Hyde streets.
-173
+The building's design will integrate Beaux Arts detailing on two sides to complement other Civic Center Buildings and a contemporary façade on the other two sides to meet the "city of commerce" on Market and Hyde streets.
+178

-168 Civic Center Proposal, SF Planning Dept, 22
+173 Civic Center Proposal, SF Planning Dept, 22

-169 Civic Center Proposal, SF Planning Dept, 22
+174 Civic Center Proposal, SF Planning Dept, 22

-170 Civic Center Proposal, SF Planning Dept, 3
+175 Civic Center Proposal, SF Planning Dept, 3

-171 SF Examiner, "Civic Center's pond a font of controversy," by Gerald Adams, August 9, 1993; The San Francisco Civic Center: A Study in Urban Form, 10
+176 SF Examiner, "Civic Center's pond a font of controversy," by Gerald Adams, August 9, 1993; The San Francisco Civic Center: A Study in Urban Form, 10

-172 Certificate of Appropriateness from Recreation and Park Commission
+177 Certificate of Appropriateness from Recreation and Park Commission

-San Francisco Civic Center News, May 1993, Issue 1, 2
+78 San Francisco Civic Center News, May 1993, Issue 1, 2